jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 Not quite because of safety.
 Not quite because of performance.
 Just because I wanted to and enjoyed the language.
-Being the only engineer on the team, whatever I was most productive in mattered the most.
+Being the only engineer on the team, whatever I was productive in mattered the most.

 After a week we had a basic simulator running which could process transactions.
 It would use Alchemy and Quicknode to get the blockchain data.